ben-kemister/development-cheat-sheets/_javascript/syntax.md

 This means that if you assign one variable to equal another, they both refer to the same object.

+Objects (and Arrays) are **passed by reference** to functions.
+Take this into consideration if you have a case where you do not want to modify the original object.
+In this case you may want to create and return a new object.

 ## Copying objects

 A common quick way to make an exact copy of an object is by using the JSON object as follows:

 {% highlight javascript %}

     //Makes a copy of the animal object safely. animal2 = JSON.parse(JSON.stringify(animal));
 {% endhighlight %}